pureprofile/android-sdk-pureprofile/README.md

 -dontwarn com.pureprofile.sdk.**
 -keep class com.pureprofile.sdk.** { *; }

-##-------- Begin: proguard configuration if using Gson for your application classes ----------
+##-------- Begin: proguard configuration if using Gson for your application classes when logging to Pureprofile ----------
 # Your application classes that will be serialized/deserialized over Gson for sdk login
 -keep class com.pureprofile.sampleapp.model.** { *; }